asg017/os-club-constitution/CONSTITUTION.md

 NOTE: Minutes can be useful for disseminating information to members who can’t make it, as well as for officially recording organization procedure and decision-making.
 ```

+Our organization will meet at least three times a quarter.
+In each quarter, there will be one general body meeting.
+General Members: no required meetings
+Board Members: two required meetings
+Meeting minutes will be taken by an appointed board member (secretary) in each board meeting.

 ## Article VI.
 Qualifications for Holding Office and Methods of Selecting and Replacing Officers*

 Only registered UCSD students may hold office in the organization.
 Only registered UCSD students may vote in elections for the selection of the organization’s officers.